rerdavies/pipedal/docs/Configuring.md

 See [_Using LV2 Plugins_](UsingLv2Plugins.md) for more details, and for some concrete recommendations of LV2 Plugin collections that you might want to use with PiPedal.

+### Installing the PiPedal Remote Android app

+Install [PiPedal Remote](https://play.google.com/store/apps/details?id=com.twoplay.pipedal) on your Android device.
+PiPepedal Remote can connect to
+PiPedal on your Raspberry Pi device  as long as your Android device and Raspberry Pi are connected to the same network via a normal Wi-Fi access point, or via an Ethernet connection.

 ## First Connection